bkkesseler/ExData_Plotting1/README.md

 the data** so that the plot can be fully reproduced.
 I also include the code that creates the PNG file.

-* Add the PNG file and R code file to your git repository
+* Add the PNG file and R code file to my git repository

 When I finished with the assignment, I pushed my git repository to GitHub so that the GitHub version of my repository is up to date.
-There should be four PNG files and four R code files.
+There are four PNG files and four R code files.

 The four plots that I needed to construct are shown below, with my created plots below each.